Peterfrontenddev1/Global-Scope-and-Functions/README.md

 Using let or const,  declare a global variable named myGlobal outside of any function.
 Initialize it with a value of 10.
+Inside function fun1, assign 5 to oopsGlobal without using the let or const keywords.